Does Pool Water Kill Lice

 After all of these steps are taken, it is important to use a pesticide shampoo designed specifically for killing lice on the head of infested individuals.
 These shampoos come in both prescription and over-the-counter forms and should be applied according to the directions provided on the product’s label.
 It is also important to note that these shampoos may need more than one application depending on the severity of infestation.

-See also How Many Times Is Svedka Distilled
+See also What Is Double Distilled Water

 Finally, it is important to take preventative measures such as avoiding sharing personal items with lice-infested individuals and using protective items like hats or scarves when coming into contact with them in order to prevent further infestation of your home or workplace environment.
 By following these simple steps, you can help ensure that your home remains free of lice infestations for years to come!